Academic Belonging: Cultivating students’ sense of connection to the discipline and scholarly/professional communities.

 - View a list of 8 tips for learning students’ names from the Eberly Center (for Teaching Excellence and Educational Innovation) at Carnegie Mellon University.

 - Click here to download a name tent template, which can be used for the whole class all semester.
 Include the name on both sides so the teacher, and classmates, can see.
 Color coding enables rearrangement and group assignments.

-Highlight the diversity of contributors to your discipline (through the authors you assign, the research you highlight, the guests you invite to meet with your students, etc.), and/or sponsor discussion about the reasons for a history of limited access to the field and current efforts to change it.
+Highlight the diversity of contributors to your discipline (through the authors you assign, the research you highlight, the guest speakers you invite etc.); seek to identify professionals who bring a range of backgrounds, including identities that are different from yours.